BitcoinDesign/Guide/guide/payments/coin-selection.md

 - When wanting to provide a more custom experience for Bitcoin transactions

 #### Products that use this scheme
-- Bread Wallet + Electrum (FIFO)
-- Mycelium (Pruned FIFO)
+{% include fact/products.html %}
-- BitcoinJ and Bitcoin Wallet for Android (High Priority First)
-- Electrum *Private Mode* (Target Sized Change)
-- Bitcoin Core (Branch and Bound)
-- Hexa (Blackjack, with Accumulative Fallback)
+Bread Wallet + Electrum (FIFO), Mycelium (Pruned FIFO), BitcoinJ and Bitcoin Wallet for Android (High Priority First), Electrum *Private Mode* (Target Sized Change), Bitcoin Core (Branch and Bound), Hexa (Blackjack, with Accumulative Fallback)
+{% include fact/close.html %}

 ## Manual coin selection (a.k.a coin control)

-This strategy of manual coin selection gives users full control over exactly which coins or clusters they use to fund a transaction input for an outgoing payment request.
+Manual coin selection gives users full control over exactly which coins or clusters they use to fund a transaction input for an outgoing payment request.

 Manual coin control is often an “opt-in” strategy, agreed to by users as they enter “Private Mode” or select “Manual Coin Selection” when creating an outgoing payment request.
-However, it is also possible for bitcoin wallets to use manual coin control as their default coin selection strategy.
+However, it is also possible for Bitcoin wallets to use manual coin control as their default coin selection strategy.

-This strategy gives you the ability to choose what you wish to optimise for in bitcoin transactions (cost, speed, or privacy).
-However, it’s worth noting that manual coin control, whilst beneficial to many, could also lead to expensive, slow, or revealing transactions if used incorrectly.
+This strategy gives users the ability to choose what they wish to optimize for in Bitcoin transactions (cost, speed, or privacy).
+However, it’s worth noting that manual coin control, whilst beneficial to many, could also lead to expensive, slow, or revealing transactions if misused.
 Manual coin selection is an advanced feature and should be used (and designed) with caution.

 {% include picture.html
    image = "/assets/images/guide/glossary/coin-selection/manual-coin-selection.jpg"